archesproject/arches-dev-training/slides/11-module-08.md

 ---

+## In a Nutshell

+- Projects define appearance
+- Packages define data and extended functionality

+---

 ## Projects

-- Projects facilitate all of the customizations that you will need to make one installation of Arches different from the next
+- A project sits outside of your virtual environment, making it editable and portable
+- Only makes available those files that you can safely modify
-- You can update html, styles, and images to modify web page appearance
+- In a project you can update html, styles, and images to modify your application's appearance
 - The templates directory holds HTML templates that you can override to customize your application
-- A project sits outside of your virtual environment, and can thus be transferred to any other system where Arches is installed
+- Projects are not generally hosted on GitHub (but they can be)

 ---